HilaManor/Generative-deep-features/README.md

 Q1 - How to init noise for image?
 The color channels are correlated...
 Q2 - It seems that the weights of the style loss is always 1.

+## Insights
+## 02/05/21
-Rec Loss is affected by image size!
+1. Rec Loss is affected by image size!
+2. We achieve similar result w.r.t PDL style-transfer using CNN.
+3. When alpha is high, we don't get squares. (?)
+4. Sanity check worked :) it depened on image size ( only at small scale, when we use fixed noise).
+5.